mathieudutour/kayero/test/index.md

 ## Every notebook is editable

 You might have noticed the little pencil icon in the top-right.
 Give it a poke!
 You'll find yourself in the editor interface.
-Every single Kajero notebook is fully editable right in the browser.
+Every single Kayero notebook is fully editable right in the browser.
 Once you've made your changes, you can export it as a new HTML or Markdown document.

 The notebooks also contain a link to their parent page.
 It's in the footer of this page if you want to have a look!
 If users don't want this footer, it can be turned off in the editor.